morgoe/morgoe.github.io/_posts/blog/2015-12-2-goldilocks-and-form-validation.markdown

 **“Perfect!”**, congratulated the form, still yelling.

 Goldilocks was confused - she wasn’t even done yet!
 She ignored the message and typed the next letter. “l”.
 Nothing happened. “d”.
-Nothing happened. “blocks”.
+Nothing happened. “i-l-o-c-k-s”, .
 Nothing happened.
 Goldilocks shrugged and moved on to the next field.

 The next field asked for her email address.
 Again, she started typing: “g”.